 Are you confused about some of the imagery and terminology used by Kpopalypse?
 Having trouble differentiating your Cao Lu from your Cao Ni Ma?
 Ever scratched your head when Kpopalypse referred to something that didn’t seem to make any sense at all?
 Never fear because the Kpopalypse Lexicon is here to the rescue, to explain all those confusing terms just for you!

-Believe it or not, I never deliberately set out to write blog posts in a way that was enigmatic or confusing for anybody, but as the k-pop cultural references and in-jokes piled up, it was inevitable that the blog took on its own kind of secret language.
+Believe it or not, I never deliberately set out to write posts in a way that was enigmatic or confusing for anybody, but as the k-pop cultural references and in-jokes piled up, it was inevitable that the site took on its own kind of secret language.
 This might be alienating for new readers though, so isn’t it nice that I’m here to clarify things for them – yes it is.
-Some general k-pop knowledge terms and facts that will also ease understanding of Kpopalypse blog for newcomers to both Kpopalypse and k-pop in general are thrown in as well, just for good measure.
+Some general k-pop knowledge terms and facts that will also ease understanding of Kpopalypse.com for newcomers to both Kpopalypse and k-pop in general are thrown in as well, just for good measure.
 The Kpopalypse Lexicon is my best friend, is the Kpopalypse Lexicon your best friend?

 THE KPOPALYPSE LEXICON